Frequently Asked Questions

 Records must be kept of any changes to your Emergency Procedures and of all incidents that involve fire, smoke and other relevant situations, so that you may be protected in case of litigation.
 Date them with time and minutes of what is discussed.
 Those records include training records for compliance reasons.

 What is involved in preparing an Emergency Management Plan (Procedure manual)?

 A: An Emergency Management Plan must include emergency procedures to mitigate any emergency in your workplace.
 It includes the step that wardens and the chief warden must take to handle an emergency and lead people to safety.
 This mitigates the posibility of accidents and other nasty possibilities during a fire or other emerency.
 It i the instruction manual to the ECO team.
 It also contains instruction for activation of alarms, evacuation procedures, fire theory and many other components.
 The kinds of emergencies covered are:

 6. Lockdown procedures

 Can I get fined if I don’t have an Emergency Management Plan?

-A: Yes.
-Persons conducting a business or undertaking at a workplace must produce and maintain an Emergency Plan for the workplace so that it remains effective.
-Maximum penalty in the case of an individual $6,000 or in the case of a body corporate $30,000.
+Therefore, Yes.
+Persons conducting a business or undertaking at a workplace must produce and maintain an Emergency Management Plan for their workplace so that it remains effective.
+Maximum penalty: $600,000 or 5 years imprisonment or both.